 Effects Causes Affected Receptor Significance

-development and increased result of human
+development and increased of human activities on

-use of sustainable modes of activities on a global
+use of sustainable modes of a global scale.

 transport.
-Uptake of electric scale.
+Uptake of electric Anticipated medium to

-and zero-emission vehicles is Anticipated medium to
+and zero-emission vehicles is long term benefits as

-also anticipated to bring long term benefits as
+also anticipated to bring interventions are

-major benefits. interventions are

-developed and uptake
+major benefits. developed and uptake

 of low and zero

 emission vehicles

 develops.

-Biodiversity It is considered that the STP2 Wildlife habitats The use of land for
+Biodiversity It is considered that the Plan Wildlife habitats The use of land for

 and interventions derived Flora and Fauna new infrastructure,

-from it will result in a mix of i forta and i adna including for example
+from it will result in a mix of including for example

 cumulative positive and Landscapes and transport

 negative effects on Townscapes infrastructure,

 biodiversity. commercial uses and

 housing could result in

 habitat degradation,

 loss or fragmentation.

 However, positive

 effects are anticipated

 following the

 introduction of the

 Environment Act

 (2021) with the 10%

 BNG requirement and

 Local Nature

 Recovery Strategies.

-Sites It is considered that the STP2 Wildlife habitats Potential for effects on
+Sites It is considered that the Plan Wildlife habitats Potential for effects on

 designated for and interventions derived Flora and Fauna sites designated for

-nature from it could result in a mix nature conservation -
+nature from it could result in a mix Landara nature conservation -

 conservation of cumulative positive and Landscapes and requirement for

 negative effects on sites Townscapes Habitats Regulation

 designated for nature Assessment to be

+conservation.
+It is not

 Effects Causes Affected Receptor Significance

-conservation.
-It is not undertaken at the

-possible to quantify these at appropriate stage.
+possible to quantify these at undertaken at the

-this stage of plan
+this stage of plan appropriate stage.

 development.

-Air quality It is considered that the STP2 Population Whilst the STP2 is
+Air quality It is considered that the Plan Population Whilst the Plan is

 will have a cumulative Wildlife habitats considered to have a

-beneficial effect on air whente habitats cumulative beneficial
+beneficial effect on air cumulative beneficial

 quality.
 This beneficial effect Flora and Fauna effect on air quality,

 will be derived from the air emissions from the

 decarbonisation of the major road network

 transport network and and particularly

 delivery of better integrated congested areas

 public and active travel remain a concern.

 modes, as well as the Designation of

 development and increased AQMAs indicates that

 use of sustainable modes of national air quality

 transport.
 Uptake of electric standards are unlikely

 and zero-emission vehicles is to be met in the areas

 also anticipated to bring concerned.
 This

 major benefits. affects the health of

 humans and other

 species.

 Anticipated medium to

 long term benefits as

 interventions are

 developed and uptake

 of low and zero

 emission vehicles

 develops.

-Blue It is considered that the STP2 Population There are anticipated
+Blue It is considered that the Plan Population There are anticipated

 infrastructure and interventions derived Wildlife Habitats positive and negative

 network from it could result in a mix Flora and Fauna effects over the

 of cumulative positive and medium to long term

-negative effects on the blue
+negative effects on the blue as measures are

--
+infrastructure network, implemented.

 Effects Causes Affected Receptor Significance

-infrastructure network, as measures are

-including inland and coastal implemented.
+including inland and coastal

 water environments.
 For

 example, an increase in

 shipping infrastructure could

 have a greater impact on

 coastal surface water and the

 disturbance of aquatic

 habitats.
 On the other hand, a

 reduction in emissions from

 road vehicles and public

 realm improvements could

 result in reduced pollution

 benefiting the surrounding

 blue infrastructure network.

-Soil, It is considered that the STP2 Population There are anticipated
+Soil, It is considered that the Plan Population There are anticipated

 agricultural and interventions derived Wildlife Habitats positive and negative

 resources and from it could result in a mix effects over the

 contaminated of cumulative positive and Flora and Fauna medium to long term

 land negative effects on soil, Landscapes and as measures are

 agricultural resources and Townscapes implemented.

 contaminated land.
 For Rivers

-example, the development of Rivers
+example, the development of Tavois

 the highway network Groundwater

 provides an opportunity for

 positive effects relating to

 contaminated land, but it

 may also provide an

 opportunity for further land

 to become contaminated and

 could potentially lead to the

 loss of soil / agricultural

 resources.
 Effects will be

+experienced across the north

+of England.